Did You Know?

 The Wisconsin Chronic Disease Program (WCDP) offers Wisconsin dialysis patients and kidney transplant recipients a safety net of coverage for medications and other kidney-related treatments.

-Dialysis or transplant social workers at any of Wisconsin’s units or transplant facilities can assist patients/recipients with enrollment or reimbursement questions.
+Dialysis or transplant social workers at any of Wisconsin’s units or transplant facilities can assist patients/recipients.

 If you need immediate assistance, please call Provider Services at 1-800-947-9627 (enrollment/eligibility questions) or Member Services at 1-800-362-3002 (claims or reimbursement questions).

 Are you a Medicare beneficiary?
 Thinking about long-term care costs?
 Looking for objective information about your insurance options?
 This statewide toll-free helpline, operated by the Wisconsin Board on Aging and Long Term Care, can help you make informed insurance decisions.

 To file a complaint about a specific insurance company or agency, contact the Wisconsin Office of the Commissioner of Insurance at 1-800-236-8517.

 For hands-on assistance with Medicare enrollment, benefit applications or appeals, contact your local Aging and Disability Resource Center (ADRC) or Aging Unit to speak with a benefit specialist.